SapitoSucio/froggo-guides/docs/script_commands.md

 \***logmes** "**<message\>**";

-This command will write the message given to the map server NPC log file, as specified in 'conf/log_athena.conf'.
-In the TXT version of the server, the log file is 'log/npclog.log' by default.
-In the SQL version, if SQL logging is enabled, the message will go to the 'npclog' table, otherwise, it will go to the same log file.
+This command will write the message given to the map server NPC log file, as specified in `conf/log_athena.conf`.
+In the TXT version of the server, the log file is `log/npclog.log` by default.
+In the SQL version, if SQL logging is enabled, the message will go to the `npclog` table, otherwise, it will go to the same log file.

 If logs are not enabled, nothing will happen.